 Cantillation marks, applied to the Hebrew consonants, indicate connections and divisions in the flow of the verse.
-These are represented by the colored borders in the illustration above, and named at the bottom of the popup.
+These are represented by the colored arcs in the illustration above, and named at the bottom of the popup.
 Check out OSHB Verse for a working version.